TC-LS2/blog/frontend/README.md

 ##### "Module not found: Error: Cannot resolve 'file' or 'directory'"

-If you get something like this:
+If you get something value this:

 ```
 remote: Failed to create a production build.
 Reason: